Reliability in Azure Virtual Machines

 • Traffic rerouting: You're responsible for rerouting traffic to other VMs in healthy zones.

-If you've configured a zone-resilient load balancer and it performs health checks, the load balancer typically detects failed VMs and can route traffic to other VM instances in healthy zones.
+If you configure a zone-resilient load balancer and it performs health checks, the load balancer typically detects failed VMs and can route traffic to other VM instances in healthy zones.

 Zone recovery

-Once the zone is healthy, VMs in the zone restart.
-You're responsible for any zone recovery procedures and data synchronization as required by your workloads.
+After the zone is healthy, VMs in the zone restart.
+You're responsible for any zone recovery procedures and data synchronization that your workloads require.

 Alternative multi-zone approaches